wimel/athereum_demo_docs/README.md

 # Requirements

 We will be interacting with the contract using MyEtherWallet.
 You will need a private key to interact with the demo contract.
 We suggest using a randomly generated private key.
 You can obtain such a key from [https://vanity-eth.tk/](https://vanity-eth.tk/) by clicking the `Generate` button at the bottom of the page.
-After that, click `Private key: Click to reveal` and store your private key for later.
-If you have your own private key or Ethereum Keyfile we do not suggest you sure for security reasons, but this demonstration will assume you have a private key on-hand.
+After that, click `Private key: Click to reveal` and store your private key for later. **You should not use your own private key or Ethereum Keyfile for security reasons.**

 ![](MEW8-17769535-809d-4af2-8881-f70c36cf2e47.png)